Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 5.md

 achieve the same rotation.
 Uniformly scaling an inertia tensor is cheap, though not simply a scalar multiplication of the matrix.
 Stretching is more expensive, because it changes the diagonal orientation.
-With Burst, you could still probably get away with doing it for thousands of rigid bodies every frame, but if you are trying to be optimal, understand that the cost is there.
-And Psyshock’s APIs are designed with this in mind.
+With Burst, you could still probably get away with doing it for thousands of rigid bodies every frame.
+But it is something you should at least profile.

-While you could compute the local inertia tensor diagonal and orientation precisely with your own apps and tools, Psyshock provides `UnitySim.LocalInertiaTensorFrom()` to compute them from uniform-density colliders just like with center of mass which returns the `LocalInertiaTensorDiagonal`.
+While you could compute the local inertia tensor diagonal and orientation precisely with your own apps and tools, Psyshock provides `UnitySim.LocalInertiaTensorFrom()` to compute them from uniform-density colliders just like with center-of-mass.
+This method returns the `LocalInertiaTensorDiagonal`.
 Note that in this method, you need to pass in the `stretch` value up-front.
 And like center-of-mass, these methods make crude approximations for triMesh colliders and self-overlapping regions of compound